 Claremont is a somewhat small city located in the state of New Hampshire.
 With a population of 12,984 people and three constituent neighborhoods, Claremont is the 22nd largest community in New Hampshire.
-Claremont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Claremont has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Claremont is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Claremont is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Claremont is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Claremont who work in office and administrative support (14.33%), sales jobs (13.06%), and management occupations (8.41%).
+There are especially a lot of people living in Claremont who work in office and administrative support (17.14%), sales jobs (12.16%), and management occupations (8.38%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Claremont has relatively fewer families with younger children, and/or college students.
 Combined, this makes Claremont a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The people who call Claremont home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Claremont residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Claremont include English, Irish, Italian, and Polish.
+The greatest number of Claremont residents report their race to be White, followed by Asian.
+Important ancestries of people in Claremont include Irish, English, German, and Italian.

 The most common language spoken in Claremont is English.
 Other important languages spoken here include Spanish and French.